 - A31.
-Management may make judgments on the nature and extent of the controls it chooses to implement, and the nature and extent of the risks it chooses to assume19.
+Management may make judgments on the nature and extent of the controls it chooses to implement, and the nature and extent of the risks it chooses to assume21.
 In determining which controls to implement to prevent and detect fraud, management considers the risks that the financial statements may be materially misstated as a result of fraud.
 As part of this consideration, management may conclude that it is not cost effective to implement and maintain a particular control in relation to the reduction in the risks of material misstatement due to fraud to be achieved. - A32.
 It is therefore important for the auditor to obtain an understanding of the controls that management has designed, implemented and maintained to prevent and detect fraud.
-In doing so, the auditor may learn, for example, that management has consciously chosen to accept the risks associated with a lack of segregation of duties.
-Information from obtaining this understanding may also be useful in identifying fraud risks factors that may affect the auditor's assessment of the risks that the financial statements may contain material misstatement due to fraud.
+In identifying the controls that address the risks of material misstatement due to fraud, the auditor may learn, for example, that management has consciously chosen to accept the risks associated with a lack of segregation of duties.
+Information from identifying these controls, and evaluating their design and determining whether they have been implemented, may also be useful in identifying fraud risks factors that may affect the auditor's assessment of the risks that the financial statements may contain material misstatement due to fraud.